Skip to main content

 Dispatch Rules

-The dispatch surface should be based on normalized event kinds, not on provider-specific trigger names.
+The dispatch surface is based on normalized event kinds, not provider-specific trigger names.
 That means:

-• a Slack mention and a Telegram DM should both normalize to on_message
+• a Slack mention and a Telegram DM can both normalize to on_message

-• a slash command should normalize to on_command
+• a slash command can normalize to on_command

-• a card button click should normalize to on_card_action
+• a card button click can normalize to on_card_action

-If an author needs provider-specific behavior, they should inspect runtime.context.event or runtime.context.inbox, not register provider-only handler names.
+If an author needs provider-specific behavior, they should inspect context.event, distribution, or inbox, not register provider-only handler names.